chocolatey/choco-wiki/Troubleshooting.md

 <a id="a-corrupt-registry-file-exists" name="a-corrupt-registry-file-exists"></a>
 ### A corrupt registry file exists

-You are receiving the following error when running chocolatey commands:
+You are receiving the following error when running Chocolatey commands:

 ```powershell
 A corrupt .registry file exists at C:\ProgramData\chocolatey\.chocolatey\$application\.registry.bad.